 - We require that all majors and joint majors must take a minimum of 5 lecture courses in the Columbia Department of Economics.
-Concentrators must take a minimum of 4. - The remaining credits for economics lecture courses may come from advanced placement credits (AP, IB, GCE), Barnard elective courses (2000 or 3000 level), summer courses taken at other institutions and transfer credits (either taken before registering at Columbia or taken elsewhere while at Columbia). - No Barnard core econ, math or statistics courses (BC1003, BC1007, BC2411, BC3018, BC3033, and BC3035) may be taken to complete any of the major requirements. - No more than one 3000 level intermediate core (3211, 3213, and 3412) course may be taken outside of the department.
-No more than one of the core finance courses (3025 and 4280) for the financial economics major may be taken outside of Columbia University. - Students must take their senior seminar in the Columbia Department of Economics. - AP / IB / GCE Credits must be posted on students' SSOL transcript for CC students, and noted in student files for GS students, otherwise the department cannot credit students with satisfying the corresponding core courses, e.g. Calculus I, II (UN1101, UN1102), Principles of economics (UN1105).
+Concentrators must take a minimum of 4. - The remaining credits for economics lecture courses may come from advanced placement credits (AP, IB, GCE), Barnard elective courses (2000 or 3000 level), summer courses taken at other institutions and transfer credits (either taken before registering at Columbia or taken elsewhere while at Columbia). - No Barnard core econ, math or statistics courses (BC1003, BC1007, BC2411, BC3018, BC3033, and BC3035) may be taken to complete any of the major requirements. - No more than one 3000 level intermediate core (UN3211, UN3213, and UN3412) course may be taken outside of the Columbia Department.
+No more than one of the core finance courses (UN3025 and GU4280) for the financial economics major may be taken outside of Columbia University.

+- Students must take their senior seminar in the Columbia Department of Economics. - AP / IB / GCE Credits must be posted on students' SSOL transcript for CC students, and noted in student files for GS students, otherwise the department cannot credit students with satisfying the corresponding core courses, e.g. Calculus I, II (UN1101, UN1102), Principles of economics (UN1105).
 Note that AP Statistics does not exempt students from STAT UN 1201.
-Students must contact their school advisor if said credits are not posted on their SSOL transcript or noted in their student file. - The following table summarizes the rules in terms of economics course counts:
+Students must contact their school advisor if said credits are not posted on their SSOL transcript or noted in their student file.

-Program # Lecture Courses in economics Min # in Department Max # Outside

-Major 9 5 4

-Financial Econ 8 5 3

-Econ-Math 7 5 2

-Econ-Pol.Sci.
-7 5 2

-Econ-Statistics 7 5 2

-Econ-Philosophy 7 5 2

-Concentration 7 4 3

-NOTES:

-- 1) The count of lecture courses represents the minimum number of economics lecture courses required of the program.
-The count does not include seminars, nor courses in other departments such as Math and Statistics. - 2) At least two of the three 3000 level core courses must be taken in the Department and no corresponding Barnard courses will be accepted.
-UN3025 Financial Economics and UN3265 Money and Banking are counted as departmental courses regardless of the instructor. - 3) Outside courses include AP /IB/ GCE credits for Principles (1 course), transfer credits for Principles (1 course even if it was a two semester sequence), Barnard 2000 and 3000 level elective courses, courses taken during the summer session at other institutions, and (department approved) transfer credits from other universities. - High School Math Courses and IB Math Standard Level exam: Students who have received written approval from the Math Department exempting them from MATH UN1101 Calculus-I based on their grades in a high school math course, and students who are exempted from Calculus-I from having taken the IB Standard Level exam in math must replace the missing 3 college credits by taking an additional course.
-The one additional course may be selected from the following list: - o Economics electives at the 2000 level or higher, - o Math courses (except MATH UN 1201) - o Statistics courses at the 2000 level or higher - o Computer Science courses at any level - Note that in the case of joint majors, courses taken to fulfill the requirements of the affiliated department are subject to the rules of that department.
+High School Math Courses and IB Math Standard Level exam: Students who have received written approval from the Math Department exempting them from MATH UN1101 Calculus-I based on their grades in a high school math course, and students who are exempted from Calculus-I from having taken the IB Standard Level exam in math must replace the missing 3 college credits by taking an additional course.
+The one additional course may be selected from the following list:

+- Economics electives at the 2000 level or higher, - Math courses (except MATH UN 1201) - Statistics courses at the 2000 level or higher - Computer Science courses at any level

+Note that in the case of joint majors, courses taken to fulfill the requirements of the affiliated department are subject to the rules of that department.
 For example, a joint major with political science must check with the Political Science Department on whether or not a particular course taken outside of Columbia is acceptable to fulfill the political science requirements of the joint major.